florianjehn/Societal_Collapse/references.md

 Wang, X., Ma, L., Yan, S., Chen, X., & Growe, A. (2023).
 Trade for Food Security: The Stability of Global Agricultural Trade Networks.
 Foods, 12, 271. https://doi.org/10.3390/foods12020271

 Weiss, H. (1982).
 The decline of Late Bronze Age civilization as a possible response to climatic change.
 Climatic Change, 4(2), 173–198.

+Weitzman, M. L. (2009).
+On Modeling and Interpreting the Economics of Catastrophic Climate Change.
+The Review of Economics and Statistics, 91(1), 1–19. https://doi.org/10.1162/rest.91.1.1

 Wellesley, L., Preston, F., Lehne, J., & Bailey, R. (2017).
 Chokepoints in global food trade: Assessing the risk.
 Research in Transportation Business & Management, 25, 15–28. https://doi.org/10.1016/j.rtbm.2017.07.007